talon-one/talon_go/docs/AnalyticsProduct.md

 `func (o *AnalyticsProduct) SetCatalogId(v int32)`

 SetCatalogId gets a reference to the given int32 and assigns it to the CatalogId field.

+### GetUnitsSold

+`func (o *AnalyticsProduct) GetUnitsSold() AnalyticsDataPointWithTrend`

+GetUnitsSold returns the UnitsSold field if non-nil, zero value otherwise.

+### GetUnitsSoldOk

+`func (o *AnalyticsProduct) GetUnitsSoldOk() (AnalyticsDataPointWithTrend, bool)`

+GetUnitsSoldOk returns a tuple with the UnitsSold field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasUnitsSold

+`func (o *AnalyticsProduct) HasUnitsSold() bool`

+HasUnitsSold returns a boolean if a field has been set.

+### SetUnitsSold

+`func (o *AnalyticsProduct) SetUnitsSold(v AnalyticsDataPointWithTrend)`

+SetUnitsSold gets a reference to the given AnalyticsDataPointWithTrend and assigns it to the UnitsSold field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)